-- 41.1 The Trust shall prepare an Annual Report and send it to the Trust Regulator. - 41.2 The Trust shall give information as to its forward planning in respect of each financial year to the Trust Regulator. - 41.3 The document containing the information with respect to forward planning (referred to above) shall be prepared by the Directors. - 41.4 In preparing the document, the Directors shall have regard to the views of the Council of Governors. - 41.5 Each forward plan must include information about: - 41.5.1 the activities other than the provision of goods and services for the purposes of the health service in England that the Trust proposes to carry on, and - 41.5.2 the income it expects to receive from doing so.
+- 41.1A.1.1 section 14Z52 of the 2006 Act; - 41.1A.1.2 section 14Z56 of the 2006 Act - 41.1A.2 consistently with NHS England's views set out in the latest statement published under section 13SA(1) - 41.1B Each Annual Report shall provide: - 41.1B.1 information on any steps taken by the Trust to secure that (taken as a whole) the actual membership of its public constituencies and the classes of the staff constituency is representative of those eligible for such membership; - 41.1B.2 information on any occasions in the period to which the report relates on which the Council of Governors exercised its powers under paragraph 33.2 and such other procedures as the Trust has on pay; - 41.1B.3 information on the remuneration of the directors and on the expenses of the governors and the directors; and - 41.1B.4 any other information NHS England requires. - 41.1C The Trust is to comply with any decision NHS England makes as to: - 41.1C.1 the form of the report; - 41.1C.2 when the report are to be sent to it; - 41.1C.3 the periods to which the report relates. - 41.2 The Trust shall give information as to its forward planning in respect of each financial year to NHS England. - 41.3 The document containing the information with respect to forward planning (referred to above) shall be prepared by the Directors. - 41.4 In preparing the document, the Directors shall have regard to the views of the Council of Governors. - 41.5 Each forward plan must include information about: - 41.5.1 the activities other than the provision of goods and services for the purposes of the health service in England that the Trust proposes to carry on, and - 41.5.2 the income it expects to receive from doing so.